Find Resources

 -Promote youth mental health and resilience

-There is also a FIT youth group that is open to youth ages 13-24 whose parents /caregivers have, are, or will be attending the adult group.
+There is also a FIT youth group that is open to youth ages 13-24 who are Two Spirit, nonbinary, trans, or exploring gender in any way.
 The youth group focuses on gender exploration, identity, and activism, through an arts-based lens.
 Contact Char Bondy char.bondy@ctys.org for more details!

 The North Simcoe Youth Wellness Hub offers a wide range of services to youth age 12-25 at the right time and in the right place.